manikant21/Typescript_Theory/readme.md

 export const add = (a: number, b: number) => a + b;
 export const subtract = (a: number, b: number) => a - b;

+Q. What is type casting
+Ans-:Type casting in TypeScript is the process of explicitly telling the compiler to treat a value as a specific type.

+It's helpful when you're certain about the type of a value but TypeScript either doesn't know or infers it differently.

+ Why Use Type Casting?
+To:

+Avoid TypeScript type errors

+Access properties/methods safely

+Convert between types (especially from unknown, any, or DOM types)

+Q. What is the need of RequestBody and RequestParams?
+Ans-:In TypeScript with Express, RequestBody and RequestParams are used to clearly define the shape of the incoming data in your HTTP request.

+They help with:

+ Type safety
+ Autocompletion
+ Preventing bugs